+Sustainability is of strategic importance to the Group and the accountability to drive sustainability performance primarily lies with the Truck Divisions and Business Areas.
 The organizational structure described in this Corporate Governance Report applies to all strategic topics within the Volvo Group, including climate and sustainability matters.
-The Volvo Group relies on an integrated approach to ensure that sustainability topics are considered in all relevant decision making.
-Opportunities and risks are identified in the business areas primarily through government regulation, technology development, customer satisfaction and physical risks integrated with other risk perspectives.
+For sustainability related matters, the Volvo Group relies on an integrated approach to ensure that environmental, social and economic topics are considered in all relevant decision-making.
+Opportunities and risks related to sustainability are identified in all Truck Divisions and Business Areas, and may relate to e.g. government regulation, technology development, customer satisfaction and physical risks.
+The principal risks are consolidated in the Volvo Group's enterprise risk management process and managed by the Group Executive Board and the Truck Divisions, Business Areas and Group Functions.